 - Maintain an up-to-date inventory record.

 - Properly classify and record the acquisition of any Restricted Commodity within 30 days in the Northwestern Safety Information System (NSIS).

 - Ensure that facilities and training for use of any material being ordered are adequate.

 - Maintain Safety Data Sheets or other medical data sheet for exposure symptoms and medical treatment for toxic gases.
 Inform the Emergency Medical Service providers of any unique supplies that are necessary for treatment.

-The PI or laboratory supervisor shall develop a written response protocol for activation of any emergency alarm system that is mutually agreed upon by the University Police Department (UPD), the Office of Risk Management (ORM), Research Safety, and Facilities Management (FM) and disseminate the protocol to the designated responders.
+The PI or laboratory supervisor shall develop a written response protocol for activation of any emergency alarm system that is mutually agreed upon by University Police, Risk Management, Research Safety, and Facilities and disseminate the protocol to the designated responders.
 Research Safety shall work with the PI or laboratory supervisor to provide hazard awareness training to designated Northwestern first responders.

 The PI or laboratory supervisor shall also ensure that all laboratory workers using compressed or liquefied gases and cryogenic liquids attend mandatory Laboratory Safety training in accordance with the Research Safety Training program.
 Training shall be conducted at the time of the laboratory worker's initial assignment to a work area where compressed or liquefied gases are present and prior to assignments involving new exposure situations.